Skip to main content

 “Cuba does not restrict what their citizens say,” Voigt said.
 “Many are very frank about the challenges Cuba has.
 But they all express fierce patriotism.
 They just want to be respected as a country.”

 Aside from the hands-on experience, the program also provided Roca-Leon an unexpected chance to network and bond with fellow Trojans.
-While a member of USC Marshall’s Part-Time MBA (MBA.PM) program himself, many of his ExCEL classmates came from other graduate and undergraduate programs at Marshall.
+While a member of USC Marshall’s PART-TIME MBA (MBA.PM) PROGRAM himself, many of his ExCEL classmates came from other graduate and undergraduate programs at Marshall.

+Looking back, Roca-Leon will always remember his 2024 winter break, spent with his fellow Trojans.
 “I’ve had the opportunity to do a lot of traveling in my life, and I don’t think any trip has been this impactful to me personally, quite like this Cuba trip has,” Roca-Leon said.